 351 Arnet Rd

-From February 15 to March 15, 2019, an online survey will be available here.
-The purpose of the survey is to gather feedback on your priorities and the proposed vision, goals, targets and transportation networks for the plan.
-If you have additional comments you would like to share, please email Aaron Rodgers at email@example.com.
+From February 15 to March 15, 2019, the District of Tofino hosted an online survey.
+The purpose of the survey was to gather feedback on your priorities and the proposed vision, goals, targets and transportation networks for the plan.
+If you have additional comments you would like to share, please email Aaron Rodgers at firstname.lastname@example.org.

 Thank you to everyone who took the MMTP survey this fall.
 We received over 340 responses with lots of feedback.
 The District hosted a community workshop on Nov.
 7th where over 30 participants reviewed the survey results, delved deeper into transportation topics and began to form guiding principles.
 The slides from the presentation are available below.

 You’re encouraged to stay connected for updates on this exciting project.
 Details on upcoming events, open houses, surveys, feedback opportunities and important project milestones will be highlighted as they are announced.

 For more information, please contact: